AMOHA-98/blogxyz/about.md

 # About Me

 I'm Ahmed, a Computer Science graduate driven by project-based learning.
-My coding journey started long before formal study, and I've since tackled projects ranging from x-ray routing in movies to litter detection systems.
-I'm currently building data infrastructure at Kelpi, a biomaterials company, and this summer I'll join Google DeepMind as a research intern.
+My coding journey started long before formal study, and I've since tackled projects ranging from using lightweight vision systems for diagnostics to litter detection systems.
+I'm currently building data infrastructure at Kelpi, a biomaterials company, and this summer I'll join Google DeepMind as a research ready intern.

-## Experience
+## Most Impactful Experiences

-- **Data Scientist, Kelpi (2025–present)** – Building data infrastructure and advising researchers on machine learning for biomaterials.
+- **Data Scientist, Kelpi (2025–present)** – Building data infrastructure and advising on applied machine learning for biomaterials.
-- **Machine Learning Engineer, Noetic Health (May–Aug 2024)** – Developed multi-agent telehealth systems and implemented safety guardrails.
+- **Machine Learning Engineer, Noetic Health (May–Aug 2024)** – Developed multi-agent telehealth systems and implemented safety guardrails also worked closely with LLMs and DSPY.
 - **Undergraduate Dissertation (2024–2025)** – Explored lightweight vision transformers for diabetic retinopathy detection on edge devices.

 ## Interests